2018 Hydrant Flushing Zone Schedule

-Flushing will begin in Zone 1 and Zone 6 on Wednesday, September 13.
-From there, work will move to Zones 4 and 5, followed by Zones 2 and 3 last.
+Flushing will begin in Zone 4 and Zone 5 during the week of September 10.
+From there, work will move to Ward 1 (Zone 1 and 6), Ward 2 (Zone 2 and 7), and then Ward 3 (Zone 3 and 8).

 Hydrant Flushing Zone Map – click the link to view the zone map to find out where crews are working.